 Reflection Room: McMillan has established reflection rooms to provide a place for meditation, quiet reflection, prayer and worship for firm members and visiting clients.

-Survey: McMillan engages a third party to conduct an equity, diversity and inclusion survey every two years.
+Survey: McMillan engages a third party to conduct an equity, diversity and inclusion survey on a regular basis.
 The purpose of the survey is to assist McMillan leaders to better understand the diversity of firm members, and whether we are continuing to create an equitable and inclusive work environment.
 The information gathered is used to develop or improve specific programs, policies and practices that support diverse firm members and to measure our progress against industry benchmarks.

 SUPPORT FOR INITIATIVES WITHIN THE COMMUNITY